 - Keep electronics out of the bedroom.
 The blue light from screens can interfere with sleep.
 Plus, having electronics in the bedroom can make it harder to wind down at night.

 - Make sure the bedroom is dark, quiet, and cool.
 These are all ideal conditions for sleeping.
-If your child’s bedroom isn’t dark, consider investing in blackout curtains.
+Consider investing in blackout curtains if your child’s bedroom isn’t dark.
 And if it’s too noisy, white noise can help block out unwanted sounds.

 14. talk to them about bullying.

-You might be wondering how to talk to your middle schooler about bullying and cyberbullying.
+You might wonder how to talk to your middle schooler about bullying and cyberbullying.

 Keep the following in mind: